watertreader/Cousera/Inferential_Statistic/Assignment.md

   1. Whether there is any benefits from consuming chocolates (both black and white) in cycling
   2. Whether there is a difference between choosing white chocolates over black chocolates and vice versa

-We will formulate their formal definition below in Hypothesis 1 & 2
+We will formulate their formal definition below in Hypothesis 1 & 2.
+Let the mean of dark chocolate be mu1 and white chocolate be mu2 while mu0 be without chocolate

 #### Hypothesis 1
 First we will set it for baseline versus any form of chocolate.